Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 ## Why this matters now

-The timing matters because the work already has practical value and real long-term potential, but it is harder to stabilize either one without an institutional home.
+The timing matters because the work already has practical value and real long-term potential, but it is harder to stabilize either one without a real home inside the University.

 A lab home matters now because it:

-- creates continuity inside the University
+- gives the work a place to live inside the University
 - gives the work an academic and administrative location
 - makes conversations with collaborators more concrete
 - creates a place from which grant concepts can be developed